vic-lsh/masa/reboot-hotel/snippets/search_reservation/README.md

 * `local`: Priority queue using local deadlines/latest_exec_at.
 * `local_er`: `local` plus early return.

-[TODO]: We should use different percentiles for local deadlines and latest_exec_at.
+[TODO:LD]: We should use different percentiles for local deadlines and latest_exec_at.

 ## Ongoing